stuttter/wp-term-meta/README.md

 # Installation

 * Download and install using the built in WordPress plugin installer.
-* Activate in the "Plugins" network admin panel using the "Activate" link.
+* Activate in the "Plugins" area of your admin by clicking the "Activate" link.
-* When activating for an entire network, each site will have it's own taxonomy term metadata.
+* No further setup or configuration is necessary.

 # Usage